• Skip to primary navigation

 Using the creamy porridge as a base you can add any flavors to this simple oatmeal, stir through some fresh fruit, berries or even some fruit jam.

-For an additional nutritional punch - stir through a teaspoon or two or chia seeds.
+For even more fiber - stir through a teaspoon or two or chia seeds.

 • Use a good non-stick pot, this stops the porridge from sticking to the bottom.